 Bogle says security analysis is a waste of time!
 No-one can beat the market so Medallion's +35% per year after fee returns were just luck?
 He knows nothing about hedge funds but has strong opinions nonetheless.
 Bogle's dogmatic, uninformed preaching may cost millions their retirement if they listen to his bizarre faith in S&Ps ability to pick stocks.
 They don't know how to rate debt let alone equity.
-AAA does not mean "investment grade"; just means someone paid them enough to award AAA.
+AAA does not mean "investment grade"; it just means someone paid them enough to award AAA.
 It may be toxic waste or high quality but they most certainly don't know which.

 Why endure the unstable returns and large losses of the unacceptably risky Bogle's folly when investment innovation has progressed far beyond the dinosaurs in the risky stone age world of buy and hold?
 Good hedge funds destroy index funds in terms of risk adjusted returns.
 Index funds obliterate peoples' savings in bear markets.
 Don't let Bogle blow your portfolio apart.
 Again.

 The "average" is no place for YOUR money.
 Absurdly he says to ride out the massive losses he sometimes delivers.
 That suits his expensive high risk "advice".
 Yet another 50% loss and destroying even more peoples' savings?
 The FDA would never permit a "cure" that kills so many but Bogle's "cheap" garbage is still allowed to infect retail portfolios.
 Bogle is just a low quality Delta One trader.
 ENOUGH.